Access Keys

 The user can gesture, point to, or blink at symbols to communicate with others.

-AAA Communication Boards feature contextualised symbols that reflect the products and services of the clients we work with.
+AAA Communication Boards showcase symbols specifically tailored to represent the products and services of our collaborating clients in context.
 This allows visitors to express their needs, interact with others and build and maintain relationships with staff.

 It also helps visitors to be active and involved in making choices for the products and services on offer.